21 Aug Stressed decision-making is a crime

 - Mad rush to act – “Do it now” syndrome

 - Euphoric delusion

-Nature designs stressed thinking to give us an overriding confidence in our own sense of direction; taking immediate dynamic action is the priority in a life-threatening event.
-So when stressed there is a strong emotional tendency to believe we are right and everyone else is either wrong or, at least, their views become irrelevant to us.
-Unfortunately this overconfidence is less than useful when the requirement is to make a rational assessment of the situation, partly based on an ability to listen to other points of view and patiently glean the precise facts upon which to base a decision.
+When you think about it, there is a reason for this over confidence.
+And that is that taking immediate dynamic action is the priority in a life-threatening event.
+So, nature designs stressed thinking in such a way to give us an overriding confidence in our own sense of direction.
+The upshot is that when stressed there is a strong emotional tendency to believe we are right and everyone else is either wrong or, at least, their views become irrelevant to us.
+Unfortunately this overconfidence is less than useful when the requirement is to make a rational assessment of the situation.
+It is particularly useless at enabling us to listen to other points of view.
+We simply do not have the patience to glean the precise facts upon which to base a decision.

 There are variations to emotionally-charged thinking.

 Sometimes, instead of speed, stress provokes the impulse of procrastination and even paralysis, like the rabbit petrified into inaction when caught in the headlights.
 Otherwise stress can provoke denial of its very existence.
 This is the classic head in the sand response.